codeswitching/openet/README.md

 The most cumbersome option is `getOpenET_multipolygon` because you must create a Google Earth Engine account, upload a shapefile, provide read access to OpenET's API, and then pass the shapefile's asset ID to the function.
 Still, with a bit of effort this is not too difficult by following the instructions on the API documentation.
 Because this data can be quite large, the function does not return the data directly as a data frame like the other two.
 It instead returns a url that can be used within R to download a .csv file.

+There is also a `getOpenET_quota()` function which will provide the expiration date and quota limits for your key.

 ## How to install

-Install the `devtools` package, if not already installed, then run:
+Install the `devtools` package from CRAN, if not already installed, then run:

 `devtools::install_github('codeswitching/openet')`